 Birthday celebrations are supposed to be fun, but they can turn into expensive nightmares full of wasted food and needless gifts.
 They repeat, of course, year after year, which means the delightful waste can continue for years if we’re not careful.

 My daughter turned four last week.
 It was also the first time ever that we had a “real party”—before then, it had just been family gatherings.
 So, I was stressed about a number of things: one being the money I might spend on one little girl’s party, and second, the unnecessary onslaught of gifts and clutter that would land in our home as a result.

 It all worked out in the end, which was less to do with the actual party and more to do with our lead-up to the party.

-1. Start planning early.
+1. Plan early.
 Set expectations early.

-If you have a child that wants an absolutely HUGE party at an expensive place with expectations you cannot handle, getting an early start on the “planning” should help you plan a celebration that both you and your child will enjoy.
+If your child wants a huge party at an expensive place with expectations you can’t handle, planning early will help you plan a celebration that everyone will enjoy.